Maxence-Labesse/AutoMxL/README.md

 - df_model_res: models information and metrics stored in DataFrame

 \
-Note : if you prefere to train and test your model separately, you can also use the following modelisation methods:
+Note : if you prefer to train and test your model separately, you can also use the following modelisation methods:
 ```python
 auto_df.model_train(verbose=False)
 d_fitted_models, l_valid_models, best_model_idx, df_model_res = auto_df.model_apply(df_sel, verbose=False)